-The Stephen Rossi AMA is happening on Wednesday 15th of March at 10AM PST (1PM EST)
+The Stephen Rossi AMA is happening on Wednesday 15th March 2017 at 10AM PST (1PM EST)

 Stephen Rossi is a founding team member of a Series A backed stealth-mode startup building a consumer-first solution to healthcare issues.
 Formerly, Stephen was the VP of Product at Zillow and VP of Marketing at Trulia, the top two residential real estate sites in the US.
 During his 7 years with Zillow and Trulia, he led marketing, growth and ad product strategy, helping grow subscription revenue to more than $500MM annually.
 As a former software developer, Stephen is passionate about combining data-driven growth marketing with delightful customer experiences to build lasting and defensible brands.
 Stephen holds a Bachelors degree in Computer Science and Human Computer Interaction from Rensselaer Polytechnic Institute and an MBA from Haas School of Business, UC Berkeley.